 There is a world of information out there for a potential buyer to evaluate.
-At the American Angus Association, through the Angus Herd Improvement Records (AHIR) program, we currently provide EPDs on 18 traits, including new ultrasound body-composition EPDs that now appear on Angus pedigrees.
+At the American Angus Association, through the Angus Herd Improvement Records (AHIR) program, we currently provide EPDs on 17 traits, including new ultrasound body-composition EPDs that now appear on Angus pedigrees.
 Combine that with actual performance data and measurements, ratios, ultrasound data, and possibly the production history of some ancestors, and a buyer may have 30-40 different pieces of information to consider.

 But that's good!

 Having the opportunity to analyze and to select from these various pieces of information allows producers to improve their programs with the Angus seedstock they select.
 The key is to understand the data - what it means and how to use it.
-With the new EPD information now available, we thought it would be an appropriate time to dissect an Angus registration certificate and to consider the information that is available on it.
+The following discussion dissects an Angus registration certificate (see Fig. 1) and considers the information that is available on it.

-What's it mean?
+What does it mean?

-A newly transferred Performance Registration Certificate (PRC) is the most important document you receive when you purchase a registered Angus bull.
-It contains the most up-todate performance data available on the animal and its close relatives.
+A Performance Registration Certificate (PRC) contains the most up-to-date performance data available on a registered animal and its close relatives.
 At a glance, the PRC seems rather complicated; however, closer examination provides valuable information.
 Let's dissect the pedigree and see what all the numbers mean.

-1. The top portion of the certificate deals with the pertinent information, such as name, registration number, sex, tattoo, breeder and first owner.
+1.The top portion of the certificate deals with pertinent information such as name, registration number, sex, tattoo, breeder and first owner.
 The breeder is the Association member who owned the dam at the time the animal was conceived; the first owner is the person who was the dam's owner of record when the calf was born.

-2. Next appear EPDs relating to production traits for the animal, its sire and its dam.
+2.Next appear EPDs relating to production traits for the animal, its sire and its dam.
 EPDs are numeric expressions of the differences in genetic merit of animals:

-• Birth (BW), weaning (WW) and yearling weight (YW) - expressed in pounds;

-• Maternal weaning weight (Milk) - expressed in pounds;

-- Yearling height (YH) expressed in inches; - Mature daughter weight (MW) - expressed in pounds;

-• Mature daughter height (MH) - expressed in inches; and

-• Scrotal circumference (SC) - expressed in centimeters.
+- Birth (BW), weaning (WW) and yearling weight (YW) expressed in pounds; - Maternal weaning weight (Milk) expressed in pounds; - Yearling height (YH) expressed in inches; - Mature daughter weight (MW) expressed in pounds; - Mature daughter height (MH) expressed in inches; and - Scrotal circumference (SC) expressed in centimeters.